Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ## Sample Code for Accumulator Cascade

-The code segment below shows how to concatenate four 4x4 submatrices into an 8x8 matrix and multiply that with an 8x1 vector, with the result going through an accumulator cascade.
+The following code segment shows how to concatenate four 4x4 submatrices into an 8x8 matrix and multiply that with an 8x1 vector, with the result going through an accumulator cascade.

 ```C++
 template<typename Ti, typename Tacc, unsigned mrows, unsigned mcols, unsigned burst_count>